thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 ### Arrays

-Very often, you will have to show a list of items to the end user.
+Very often, you need to show a list of items to the user.

-For example, a list of available drinks in a vending machine, list of favorite items.
+- a list of available drinks in a vending machine
+- list of favourite items
-JSX allow you to return array of elements / components.
+  JSX allows you to return an array of elements/components.

 ```javascript
 function listDisneyMovies() {